Mentoriship

 3. Get leadership buy-in to start a mentoring circle

-This could be in the form of sponsorship, where a senior leader agrees to be an advocate for the program; financial support, which can help cover the costs associated with setting up and running mentoring circles; or both.
+Once you have a plan for the program including goals and participants, you need to secure buy-in and support from leadership.
+This could be in the form of sponsorship, where a senior leader agrees to be an advocate for the program.
+Likely, it also entails financial support, including resources to cover the costs associated with setting up and running mentoring circles.

 4. Promote the program to employees

-Our platform allows you to create and set group matching rules to provide a seamless matching experience for both mentors and mentees.
+Our platform also allows you to create and set group matching rules to provide a seamless matching experience for both mentors and mentees.

 6. Build discussion resources to support group learning

 Having a discussion agenda will establish the flow of each session to keep the conversations productive.
-We’ve listed different topic ideas for various types of mentoring here to help you build your program’s discussion resources.
+Here are a few example discussion topics for mentoring circles:

 Tracking different aspects and metrics, such as sign-ups, progress, feedback, and business outcomes, is essential to understanding what’s working and what’s not.